 - Supply and demand in the market

-Moreover, there could be additional costs from surveyors, architects and structural engineers.
-Not to mention any permissions, regulations, or neighbour agreements that an extension might need to adhere to:
+Moreover, there could be extra costs from surveyors, architects, and structural engineers.
+Not to mention any regulations, or neighbour agreements that an extension might need to adhere to:

 - Architects – typically account for around 10% of the construction cost

-- Planning permission – if needed, the cost currently stands at £462 in England
+- Planning permission – from £258 in England[9]

 Value added to a house through funding an extension